- Our Firm

-The Florida Panhandle is the narrow strip of land in northwest Florida that borders Alabama, Georgia, and the Gulf of Mexico.
-The Florida Panhandle is a popular tourist destination known for its charming beach towns and many water-based activities.
+The Florida Panhandle is the narrow strip of land running approximate 200 miles long in northwest Florida that borders Alabama, Georgia, and the Gulf of Mexico.
+The Florida Panhandle is a popular tourist destination known for its charming beach towns and many water-based activities and includes the cities of Pensacola, Destin and Panama City.
 Many tourists as well as local residents enjoy the beautiful Florida waters taking part in activities such as swimming, jet-skiing, snorkeling, sailing, speed boating, and scuba diving, among other activities.

 In addition to its gorgeous beaches and many attractions and activities, the Florida Panhandle also has numerous ports that receive a variety of shipments daily, bringing maritime employment opportunities to many residents in the area.
 Because working on vessels in the navigable waters can be dangerous, these workers are at risk for injuries while at work on and offshore.